asadovka/cyb_web2/docs/Vision_and_Scope.md

     _**Call to action:** transition to Portfolio page_.

 At the bottom of the page 5 project links are placed:
-1. GitHub - GitHub repository of cyber.Search
+1. GitHub - GitHub repository of cyber.Congress [https://github.com/cybercongress]
-2. Roadmap - roadmap of all cyber.Search projects
+2. Roadmap - roadmap for cyber.Search project [https://github.com/orgs/cybercongress/projects/1]
-3. Cybernode - Cybeernode landing page
+3. Cybernode - Cybernode stats page []
-4. Dashboard - a link user's custom dashboard
+4. Dashboard - a link user's custom dashboard []
-5. Knowledge - a link to knowledge database of cyber.Search projects
+5. Knowledge - a link to knowledge database of cyber.Search project []

 **Proposals:**